Panzer-Jack/easy-live2d/README.md

 ## 🛠️ Quick Start

-You can also refer to the code in the [StackBlitz](https://stackblitz.com/~/github.com/Panzer-Jack/easy-live2d-playground) cloud IDE
+You can also refer to the code in [StackBlitz](https://stackblitz.com/~/github.com/Panzer-Jack/easy-live2d-playground) cloud IDE

-Make sure to include Cubism Core in your index.html:
+Please make sure to include Cubism Core in index.html:
-Download it directly from the Live2D Cubism official website: [Live2D Cubism SDK for Web](https://www.live2d.com/en/sdk/download/web/)
+You can download it directly from Live2D Cubism official website: [Live2D Cubism SDK for Web](https://www.live2d.com/en/sdk/download/web/)

 Native HTML
 ```html